-Mohs' scale of mineral hardness was created by the German mineralogist Friedrich Mohs in 1822 to measure the relative hardness or scratch resistance of various minerals.
+The Mohs scale of mineral hardness was created by the German mineralogist, Friedrich Mohs in 1822 to measure the relative hardness or scratch resistance of various minerals.
 He based it on ten readily available minerals.
-As it is an ordinal scale, you have to compare two minerals to decide which is harder.
+Since it is an ordinal scale, two minerals must be compared in order to decide which is harder.

-On the Mohs scale, diamond is rated 10, meaning that it can scratch all the other gems on the list: corundum (ruby and sapphire) (9), topaz (8), quartz (7), orthcoclase (6), apatite (5), fluorite (4), calcite (3), gypsum (2) and talc (1).
-Topaz can scratch all the gems with a lower rating, but can be scratched by diamond and corundum.
+On the Mohs scale, diamond is rated 10, meaning that it can scratch all the other gems on the list; corundum (ruby and sapphire) (9), topaz (8), quartz (7), orthcoclase (6), apatite (5), fluorite (4), calcite (3), gypsum (2) and talc (1).
+To give an example of how the scale works, topaz can scratch all of the gems with a lower rating, but can be scratched by diamond and corundum.

-But the Mohs scale is only relative.
-It doesn't tell us how much harder diamond is than corundum or topaz or quartz.
-In fact the scale is not linear at all.
+The Mohs scale is only relative.
+It doesn't tell us how much harder diamond is than corundum, topaz or quartz.
 Diamond is about 4 times harder than corundum, but corundum is only 2 times harder than topaz.
 Topaz, in turn, is twice as hard as quartz, but quartz is only about 25% harder than apatite.

 Another measure of durability is stability.
 Stability is the tendency of a material to be altered by exposure to light, heat or chemicals.
-Many gemstones, such as aquamarine and peridot, should not be exposed to acids.
-Some gems, such as kunzite, hiddenite and yellow-brown topaz, are sensitive to light and can fade if exposed to strong light for long periods.
-Gems that contain water, such as the opals, can become dehydrated and crack.
+Many gemstones, such as aquamarine and peridot, should not be exposed to acid.
+Some gems, such as kunzite, hiddenite and yellow-brown topaz, are sensitive to light and can fade if exposed to direct light for long periods.
+Gems that contain water, such as opal, can become dehydrated and crack.

-For more information on caring and cleaning different types of gems, see our Cleaning Gemstones Information Page.
+For more information on caring for and cleaning different types of gems, see our gemstone cleaning and care page.

 - First Published: January-21-2008